-Mandates Authority Ensure the greatest possible efficiency and effectiveness of Chapter 413, Florida services to individuals who are blind: Statutes a.
+Mandates Authority Ensure the greatest possible efficiency and effectiveness of services to Chapter 413, Florida individuals who are blind: Statutes a.
 Aid individuals who are blind in gaining employment including the provision of job training s.
 413.011(d), F.S.; b.
 Provide independent living training so individuals who are blind can benefit from their community in the same manner as their sighted peers s.
 413.011(f), F.S.; c.
 Provide library service to the blind and other physically disabled persons as defined in federal law and regulations in carrying out any or all of the provisions of this law s.
 413.011 (h), F.S.; and, d.
 Promote the employment of eligible blind persons, including the training and licensing of such persons as operators of vending facilities on public property s.
 413.041, F.S.
-Expand the specialized early intervention services for visually Chapter 413, Florida impaired children, birth through 5, and their families on a Statutes statewide basis, s.
+Expand the specialized early intervention services for visually Chapter 413, Florida impaired children, birth through 5, and their families on a statewide Statutes basis, s.
 413.092, F.S.
-Aid individuals who are blind toward gaining employment Title I, Rehabilitation including the provision of job training.
-Act, as Amended (CFR 34 Part 361) Serve children who are blind from 6 years through transition to Chapter 413, Florida the Vocational Rehabilitation Program s.
+Trid I D I I'll d Aid individuals who are blind toward gaining employment including Title I, Rehabilitation the provision of job training.
+Act, as Amended (CFR Comparison of the control of the con 34 Part 361) Serve children who are blind from 6 years through transition to the Chapter 413, Florida Vocational Rehabilitation Program s.
 413.011(5), F.S.
-Statutes Provide independent living training so individuals who are blind Title VII, can benefit from their community in the same manner as their Rehabilitation Act, as sighted peers.
-Amended (CFR 34 Part 361-367) Promote the employment of eligible blind persons, including the The Randolph- training and licensing of such persons as operators of vending Sheppard Vending facilities on public property.
-Stand Act (PL 74- 732) and 34 CFR Part 395 Provide Braille and talking book reading materials in compliance Pratt-Smoot Act (PL with the standards set forth by the National Library Service for 89-522) the Blind and Physically Handicapped.
+Statutes Provide independent living training so individuals who are blind can Title VII, benefit from their community in the same manner as their sighted Rehabilitation Act, as peers.
+Amended (CFR 34 Part Dromoto the applearment of aligible blind persons including the 361-367) Promote the employment of eligible blind persons, including the training and licensing of such persons as operators of vending facilities The Randolph-Sheppard Vending on public property.
+Stand Act (PL 74-732) on phone property. and 34 CFR Part 395 Provide Braille and talking book reading materials in compliance with Pratt-Smoot Act (PL the standards set forth by the National Library Service for the Blind 89-522) and Physically Handicapped.
+07-322) and i hysicany francicapped.